A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Informational Function

 The Informational Function is the most practical, and one of the hardest to get right.
-It tells the world what the organization does in clear and human-centered language as well as how, why, where, and who they do their work with.
+It tells the world what the organization does in clear and human-centered language and focuses on the how, why, where, and who of their work with.
 Nonprofits can always improve in this area.

 How the brand communicates such practical information doesn’t have to be overly formal or dry.
-Carefully chosen words can enhance understanding of issues, positions, and brand identity.
-In fact, words here matter and their poetry can support a deep understanding of an issue, a position, and a brand.
-The key in satisfying the Informational Function is to anticipate the questions — and assumptions — that someone might make about an organization.
-This includes being clear about the visible and tangible work of the organization rather than assuming, for example, that all people know what advocacy means, how it happens, and what success looks like.
+Carefully chosen words will help people understand the issues, a nonprofit’s position, and how it is infused into its brand identity.
+In fact, words here matter a lot.
+The key to getting the Informational Function right is to anticipate the questions — and assumptions — that someone might make about an organization.
+This includes being clear about the visible and tangible work of the organization rather than assuming, for example, that all people know what advocacy means, how it happens, what success looks like, and what they can do.

-To explore where your communication might not be as clear as it could be, ask:
+To find out where your communication might not be as clear as they could be, ask:

 - How would a teenager understand our work?
 (Note that this isn’t how you explain it, it’s how they understand it.)